Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Introduction

 \section{Introduction}

 The Solar Gravitational Lens (SGL), formed by the Sun's gravitational field, provides extreme gain and angular resolution that can enable direct multipixel imaging and spectroscopy of a nearby terrestrial exoplanet with meter-class telescopes \cite{Turyshev2026exoE,TuryshevMNRAS2022,TuryshevStarshade2025}.
 Realistic mission concepts \cite{Turyshev-2020-NIAC_Phase2,Helvajian2022,Friedman_2024ExA} place science operations along the SGL focal line at heliocentric distances \(z\simeq 650\)--\(900~\AU\), where the spacecraft must (i) maintain precise pointing near the solar limb, (ii) execute controlled lateral motion in the image plane for pixel-by-pixel sampling and image reconstruction, and (iii) sustain power and communications where solar flux is \(\sim 4.2\times 10^{5}\) to \(8.1\times 10^{5}\) times weaker than at 1~AU.
 At these distances, solar power is not an enabling resource for high-rate communications or precision control; radioisotope or fission power is required throughout the science phase.
+Table~\ref{tab:notation} summarizes the notation, abbreviations, and electrical-power unit conventions used throughout the manuscript.

 The SGL is scientifically compelling because it enables an observational regime that is otherwise far beyond credible near-term telescope or interferometer scaling: direct high-resolution imaging and spatially resolved spectroscopy of an Earth-like exoplanet at tens of parsecs.
 For non-SGL approaches as currently conceived, even a $\sim 10\times 10$ surface map of an exo-Earth at 10~pc is not achievable on human timescales, with representative mapping times reaching $\sim 10^{4}$--$10^{5}$ years for a 10~m class telescope once realistic backgrounds and systematics are included \cite{Turyshev2026exoE}.
 By contrast, the SGL provides enormous on-axis amplification ($\sim 10^{11}$) and extreme angular resolution ($\sim 10^{-10}$~arcsec), collapsing per-pixel integration times from centuries to hours and making $10^{4}$-pixel-class reconstructions feasible on mission-relevant timescales, enabling surface/atmosphere context, time variability (rotation, weather, seasons), and spatially localized interpretation of biosignature-relevant spectroscopy \cite{Turyshev2026exoE,TuryshevMNRAS2022,TuryshevStarshade2025}.
 This motivates treating transportation to $z\gtrsim 650$--$900~\AU$ not as ``deep space for its own sake,'' but as access to a unique astrophysical instrument.